-Computer security specialist Elizabeth Martinez has never been able to turn her back on her brother Benny.
+Computer security specialist for Red Stone Security, Elizabeth Martinez has never been able to turn her back on her brother Benny.
 When his risky lifestyle finally lands him in harm’s way, Elizabeth finds herself dragged into the dangerous underworld with him and into the path of one of Miami’s most dangerous drug lords.
 To stay alive, she now has to depend on the one man she has tried so desperately to forget.

 He’ll do anything to keep her safe…

 Former Marine Porter Caldwell never should have let Elizabeth walk away from him all those months ago.
 She means more to him than anything and now that she’s in danger and turned to him for help, he won’t make that mistake again.
 When a local gang targets her and she’s nearly killed in a drive by shooting, Porter vows to do whatever it takes to keep her alive.
 Even if it means turning his back on all that he’s sworn to uphold.